-Buyer expressly represents and warrants to supplier that Buyer will properly test and use any products purchased from supplier and/or materials produced with products purchased from supplier in accordance with the practices of any reasonable person who is an expert in any appropriate scientific field of study and in strict compliance with all applicable state and federal laws and regulations, now and hereinafter enacted.
-Buyer further warrants to supplier that any material produced with products from supplier shall not be adulterated or misbranded within the meaning of the Federal Food, Drug and Cosmetic Act and shall not be materials which may not, under Sections 404, 505, or 512 of the Act, be introduced into interstate commerce.
-Buyer realizes that, since supplier products are, unless otherwise stated, intended primarily for research purposes nothing else, they may not be on the Toxic Substances Control Act (TSCA) inventory.
-Buyer assumes responsibility to assure that the products purchased from supplier are approved for use under TSCA, if applicable.
+Customer expressly represents and warrants to TN Scientific that Customer will properly use any products purchased and/or materials produced with products purchased from TN Scientific in accordance with standard industry practices and in strict compliance with all applicable state and federal laws and regulations, now existing and/or hereinafter enacted.
+Customer further warrants to TN Scientific that any material produced with products from the Site shall not be adulterated or misbranded within the meaning of the Federal Food, Drug, and Cosmetic Act and shall not be materials which may not otherwise be introduced into interstate commerce.
+Customer realizes that TN Scientific’s products are, unless otherwise stated, intended primarily for research purposes only, the products may not be on the Toxic Substances Control Act (TSCA) inventory.
+Customer assumes responsibility to ensure that the products purchased from TN Scientific are approved for use under TSCA, if applicable.

-Buyer has the responsibility to verify the hazards and to conduct any further research necessary to learn the hazards involved in using products purchased from supplier.
-Buyer also has the duty to warn Buyer’s customers and any auxiliary personnel (such as freight handlers, etc.) of any risks involved in using or handling the products.
-Buyer agrees to comply with instructions, if any, furnished by supplier relating to the use of the products and not misuse of the products in any manner.
-Buyer agrees that any and all products here are not intended for resale purposes.
-If the products purchased from supplier are repackaged, relabeled or used as starting material or components of other products, Buyer will verify supplier assay of the products.
-ALL products and services offered are for laboratory and research activities exclusively.
-By placing orders with this company it we understood by the buyer that under no circumstances should use any of these chemicals/materials in an inappropriate manner.
+Customer has the responsibility to verify the hazards and to conduct any further research necessary to learn the hazards involved in using products purchased from TN Scientific.
+Customer also has the duty to warn Customer’s employees and any auxiliary personnel (such as freight handlers, etc.) of any risks involved in using or handling the products.
+Customer agrees to comply with instructions, if any, furnished by TN Scientific relating to the use of the products and not misuse of the products in any manner; provided, however, that TN Scientific’s lack of providing any instructions does not relieve the Customer of any duties and obligations related to the products and their handling in this section.

+Customer agrees that any and all products available on the Site are not intended for resale purposes.
+If the products purchased from TN Scientific are repackaged, relabeled, or used as starting material or components of other products, Customer will verify TN Scientific’s assay of the products.
 No products here are to be used for recreational purposes nor human consumption.
 All customers are assumed and expected to be qualified researchers.
-MSDS will be made openly available soon.
-Until then MSDS are available upon request.

-This product is not intended to cure, treat, or diagnose, any medical issue; it has not been reviewed by the FDA for clinical use including but not limited to use in analyzing serum, urine, or gastric contents as well as the diagnosis and treatment of drug use or overdose of any kind.
+The Site’s products and materials are not intended to cure, treat, or diagnose, any medical issue; they have not been reviewed by the FDA for clinical use including but not limited to use in analyzing serum, urine, or gastric contents as well as the diagnosis and treatment of drug use or overdose of any kind.
 A negative test result doesn't mean a substance is 100% safe.
 It could still contain unwanted substances and impurities which can be harmful or even deadly if consumed.

 Privacy